deephdc/deep-docs/source/user/modules/mods.rst

 `docker <https://docs.docker.com/install/#supported-platforms>`_ or
 `udocker <https://github.com/indigo-dc/udocker/releases>`_ tool.

-The MODS module is fully and ready to be used leveraging the DEEPaaS API (see below).

 .. image:: ../../_static/mods_20181015_lstm_6m_1h_1h.png
 Fig. 1 Train and test on 6 month monitoring dataset.
 Blue=dataset, green=prediction on train dataset, red=prediction on test (unseen) dataset.